 In 1841, Mason left Michigan for New York City, where his wealthy father-in-law, Thaddeus Phelps, lived.
 Mason tried to establish a law practice there, but struggled to build a clientele.
 He caught pneumonia in the winter of 1842 and died Jan.
 4, 1843.
 The Boy Governor was only 31 years old.

 Mason was initially interred at New York Marble Cemetery, but it was later determined that his remains should be relocated to the site of Michigan's first Capitol, as he was the state's first governor.
 On June 4, 1905, his remains were brought from New York to Detroit, accompanied by his sister Emily Mason, then age 92; his daughter, Dorothy Mason Wright; three grandsons; and several grand-nephews and great-grandchildren.
 Services were conducted by the Rev. David M. Cooper, who had known Mason as governor 70 years earlier.
 Other notable attendees included then-Gov. Fred M. Warner and Detroit Mayor George P. Codd.

 This monument was unveiled over his final resting place in 1908.
-Sculptor Albert Weinert depicted Mason standing confidently on a pedestal representing in relief two fasces, or bundles of sticks bound with a double-headed axe, the Roman symbols for the power of magistrates.
+Sculptor Albert Weinert depicted Mason standing confidently.
+The architect on the monument itself was H. Van Buren Magonigle of New York, who designed a pedestal representing in relief two fasces, or bundles of sticks bound with a double-headed axe, the Roman symbols for the power of magistrates.
 A semicircular platform and balustrade once surrounded the statue, but they have since been demolished.